MRI Technologist Programs

 MRI Technologist Degree & Certification Programs

-MRI technologists perform specialized tasks to operate MRI machines which aid physicians in diagnosing or ruling out medical conditions.
+MRI technologists perform specialized tasks to operate MRI machines, which aid physicians in diagnosing or ruling out medical conditions.
 Education requirements for this job begin at the associate’s degree level but can expand into a bachelor’s degree.
-Those seeking this specialization in areas such as mammography may choose to pursue a graduate-level certificate program or a bachelor’s degree in magnetic resonance imaging.
+Those seeking this specialization in mammography may pursue a graduate-level certificate program or a bachelor’s degree in magnetic resonance imaging.

-When researching MRI technologist programs, finding an accredited program is a top requirement.
+Finding an accredited program is a top requirement when researching MRI technologist programs.
 To qualify for MRI certification and registration, candidates must complete a program from a two- or four-year educational program approved by the American Registry of Radiologic Technologists (ARRT), the world’s largest credentialing organization for medical imaging professionals.
 Accreditation is awarded to programs and institutions and may hold accreditation from more than one organization.

 The ARRT does not accredit MRI tech programs.
 Still, it does recognize MRI tech programs that follow course sequences and include essential competencies that provide students with sufficient background knowledge and clinical experience to take the ARRT exams.